 Ask for password upon wakeup

-Once you are sure that your account is protected with a strong password and automatic login is turned off, you should ensure that Windows 10 requires a sign-in when PC wakes up from sleep.
-Here is how to configure Windows 10 to ask for password when it wakes up form sleep:
+Once you are sure that your account is protected with a strong password and automatic login is turned off, you should ensure that Windows 10 requires a sign-in when your PC wakes up from sleep.
+Here is how to configure Windows 10 to ask for a password when it wakes up from sleep:

 Step 1: Open Settings app.
 Click Accounts.
 Click Sign-in options.